harshitgour1/click-and-cart-ecommerce/README.md

 ## 🤝 Contributing

-This is a portfolio/assignment project.
+This is a assignment project.
 Feel free to fork and customize!

 ## 📄 License